Hi! My name is Daniel and I'm an Assistant Professor of Economics at the University of Amsterdam.

 -

-Price Discrimination with Redistributive Concerns, with Victor Augias and Alexis Ghersengorin.
-New draft coming soon!
+Redistribution Through Market Segmentation, with Victor Augias and Alexis Ghersengorin.
+New draft!

 Abstract: We study a persuasion problem in which a sender designs an information structure to induce a non-Bayesian receiver to take a particular action.
 The receiver, who is privately informed about his preferences, is a wishful thinker: he is systematically overoptimistic about the most favorable outcomes.
 We show that wishful thinking can lead to a qualitative shift in the structure of optimal persuasion compared to the Bayesian case, whenever the sender is uncertain about what the receiver perceives as the best-case outcome in his decision problem.